1

 We have a security bug bounty program sponsored by the Sovereign Tech Fund hosted on YesWeHack

-Repositories with distribution packages built from git main are available on OBS
+Repositories with distribution packages built from git main are available on OBS, and also repositories with packages built from the latest stable release

 Description